How to Force Windows Explorer to Always Show You the File Extensions

 That's it.
 You should now be able to see the true extensions of the files in your Explorer windows.

 Do you find this article useful?
-You can learn of new articles and scripts that are published on howtohaven.com by subscribing to the RSS newsfeed.
-Simply point your newsfeed reader or a browser that supports RSS feeds at http://www.howtohaven.com/howtohaven.xml.
+You can learn of new articles and scripts that are published on howtohaven.com by subscribing to the RSS feed.
+Simply point your RSS feed reader or a browser that supports RSS feeds at https://www.howtohaven.com/howtohaven.xml.

 Please Do Not Reprint This Article